Kroc/OZ80MANDIAS/README.md

 OZ80MANDIAS
 ===========

-OZ80MANDIAS (simply pronounced Ozymandias), or OZ80 for short, is a Z80 assembler for Sega Master System games.
+OZ80MANDIAS (simply pronounced Ozymandias), or OZ80 ("Ozzy") for short, is a Z80 assembler for Sega Master System games.
 It is named after the famous poem, in which a broken statue in the desert is the last remnant of a once mighty empire, now reduced to dust.
 The bitter-sweet message on the plaque reads "My name is Ozymandias, king of kings: Look on my works, ye Mighty, and despair!".
 Since VB6 is now a dead language -- once a massive success of the Microsoft empire -- the name seemed fitting.

 OZ80MANDIAS implements a new macro assembly syntax.
 There were too many shortcomings with existing assembler syntaxes (particularly with data portability) to overcome without a new syntax being required.